 Events can be carbon neutral too: what is involved

-Your event can be carbon neutral or certified carbon neutral under the National Carbon Offset Standard (NCOS).
+Your event can be carbon neutral or certified carbon neutral under the Climate Active program (formerly the National Carbon Offset Standard (NCOS)).

 We also help with advice and supply of the credits.
 Ours is a fully transparent process; with credits and serial numbers listed on a publicly accessible registry, assigned to you or your organisation.
 We also provide a carbon credit certificate, which is beneficial as proof of action, and for marketing and promotional purposes.
 Talk to us about holding a sustainable event.
 Your attendees will notice.

 As with a carbon neutral event, a certified event involves an initial scoping session with our team.
-We provide the carbon footprint for NCOS, and assist with the offsetting component of the application.
+We provide the carbon footprint for Climate Active, and assist with the offsetting component of the application.
 See a few carbon credit projects right here.

 For certification, we compile calculations for the requisite Public Disclosure Document (PDS).
 A third party verification may be required depending on the size of your carbon footprint.
-A license fee for the NCOS application is payable to the Government of Australia’s Department of the Environment and Energy.
+A license fee for the Climate Active application is payable to the Government of Australia’s Department of the Environment and Energy.

-- Find events certified carbon neutral under NCOS here (Australian Government website).
+- Find events certified carbon neutral under Climate Active (formerly NCOS) here (Australian Government website).

 - Contact us about your event.